torvalds/linux/Documentation/block/queue-sysfs.rst

 This text file will detail the queue files that are located in the sysfs tree for each block device.
-Note that stacked devices typically do not export any settings, since their queue merely functions are a remapping target.
+Note that stacked devices typically do not export any settings, since their queue merely functions as a remapping target.
 These files are the ones found in the /sys/block/xxx/queue/ directory.

 Files denoted with a RO postfix are readonly and the RW postfix means